 Get ready for this ultimate guide to lesbian Amsterdam.
-Perfect for when you visit Amsterdam as a tourist, or if you are a local, and are looking for the best gay and lesbian things to do in the city!
+Perfect for visiting Amsterdam as a tourist or finding the best gay and lesbian things to do in the city as a local!

 But Amsterdam has a lot more to offer; there is something for everyone.

 Many queer Dutch people move to Amsterdam to be unapologetically themselves.
-And if you visit Amsterdam, you should feel free to truly be yourself too, and enjoy all the beauty it has to offer.
+And if you visit Amsterdam, you can truly feel free to be yourself and enjoy all its beauty.

 It’s a city where our love story began, so Amsterdam has a special place in our hearts.

-Continue reading for the ultimate guide to lesbian Amsterdam, from two locals!
-Including our best lesbian bars, lesbian clubs, insider tips and spots, gay events, where to stay in Amsterdam, and the best things to do.
+Continue reading for the ultimate guide to lesbian Amsterdam from two locals!
+Including the best lesbian bars, lesbian clubs, our insider tips and spots, gay events, where to stay in Amsterdam, and the best things to do.

-Good to know before your visit: in the Netherlands, you go to a café for coffee and to a coffee shop to smoke!
+Good to know before your visit: in the Netherlands, you visit a café for coffee and a coffee shop for smဝking!

-Being gay is legal since 1811, and in 2001 the Netherlands became the first country in the world to legalize marriage for all couples, regardless of gender.
+Being gay has been legal since 1811, and in 2001 the Netherlands became the first country in the world to legalize marriage for all couples, regardless of gender.
 Yes, we are very proud of that!

-The first gay bar opened in Amsterdam in 1911 and the Netherlands is home to the world’s oldest existing LGBT organization: COC Nederland.
-It’s an organization that has been fighting for LGBTQ+ rights nationally and internationally since 1946.
+The first gay bar opened in Amsterdam in 1911, and the Netherlands is home to the world’s oldest existing LGBT organization: COC Nederland.
+The organization has been fighting for LGBTQ+ rights nationally and internationally since 1946.

-Dutch people are very tolerant, especially in big cities.
-Unfortunately, small towns can be less accepting of LGBT people.
+Dutch people are tolerant, especially in big cities like Amsterdam.
+Unfortunately, small towns can be less accepting of LGBTQ+ people.
 There is still lots to work on in terms of equality!

-LGBTQ+ people still experience a lot more difficulties than straight cisgender people.
-This sadly happens in most countries in the world, but of course, we hope to see this changed.
+LGBTQ+ people still experience many more difficulties than straight, cisgender people, which sadly happens in most countries worldwide, but of course, we hope to see this change.

 Strangely, homo (Dutch for gay) is a curse word still often used by Dutchies.